 Eric Ries popularized the concept of MVP – Minimum Viable Product.
-MVP is a product or service that is good enough for the customers to start paying for it (it gives them a return on investment) but still needs some polish.
-But adding those finishing touches would require putting in an effort (and often money) that a young ever-changing company cannot afford yet.
+MVP is a product or service that is good enough for the customers to start paying for it (it gives them return on investment) but still needs some polish.
+But adding those finishing touches would require putting in the effort (and often money) that a young ever-changing company cannot afford yet.
 Lean startup methodology says — in essence — make a quick-and-dirty prototype and start selling as soon as possible; if you produce and they buy, start improving.
 It is thus a great method for testing if the market is ready for what you are trying to build.
 But is it the one and only method?

 Build it and they will come is a philosophy characteristic for the factory era.
 Remember the time when the consumers told one another that oranges showed up in a store on the corner?
 And then bought those oranges in heaps, without looking at their quality or customer service?
 It was a crowd whose needs were largely unmet — all you had to do was to produce and they appeared.
 Today the same consumer can choose from ten different kinds of oranges in five stores.
 The information that oranges appeared in a store does not affect him in the slightest bit anymore, he’s more likely to be wandering around the store than fighting at the shelf or standing in line for his goods.
 A line for a new PlayStation or an iPhone?
 Forget it!
-Maybe in some other countries.
+Maybe in America.
 Our reactions are calmer — we’ll order, wait…

 I’ll tell you a secret.
 Do you know where people stand in lines today (but nobody can see those lines anymore because they queue in the privacy of their homes)?
 They line up to get information on products.
 A conference introducing the new iPhone has a huge, global audience, they’re watching it live.
 They are the most engaged fans, the first wave.
 The second wave reads the information about the device on the following day along with the morning press.
 You can be certain that it is them: the first and the second wave, who will order the new phones ahead of the others.